3neti/ayuda-docs/docs/benefits-beneficiaries.md

 ## Conclusion

-SADP puts beneficiaries at the center, transforming government assistance from a paternalistic handout to an empowering, transparent, and convenient service.
+UDDF puts beneficiaries at the center, transforming government assistance from a paternalistic handout to an empowering, transparent, and convenient service.

 Key beneficiary advantages:
 1. **Faster delivery** (days vs. weeks)